 The food tasted great, which made it so much easier.
-Now, if I had been eating canned tuna, with white rice everyday, we’d be having a different conversion.
+Now, if I had been eating canned tuna, with white rice every day, we’d be having a different conversation.
 But because of the food and all the support, it helped keep me going.

 This really taught me that consistency is definitely key.
 The food and the diet are 90% of the equation because I was always working out.